vkkis93/s3ScanBuckets/README.md

 ====
     npm start

-When scipt will be finished - in your current directory you will file **s3ACL.pdf**
+When execution will be finished - in your current directory you will see the file **s3ACL.pdf**

 Requirements
 ============

-Node.js 4.4 or newest
+Node.js 4.3 or newer